SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

 And then the options for a subcommand with `qiime tools import --help`

 A useful thing is that tab-completion works for these commands.
 If you type `qiime<space>` and then hit the tab key twice, all the commands are listed.
+If that doesn't work, you may need to enter this command to enable the tab-completions: `source tab-qiime`

 ### Import data into QIIME